jcockhren/infrastructure-sample/README.md

 Consider the following directories:

 - `salt/forumlas` - a collection of saltstack formulas includes as submodules
-- `salt/pillar` - the pillar data that drives the infrastructure.
-Usually included as a sibmodule if in another repo.
+- `salt/pillar` - data that drives the infrastructure.
+Usually included as a submodule
-- `salt/states` - states and a special top file for using pillar data to dynamic determine states to call on a node.
+- `salt/states` - states with a special top file for using data to dynamic determine states to call on a node. usually included as a submodule
-- `packer/jenkins` - an example of using the pre-existing infrastructure code to enable easy creation of jenkins nodes using Packer (w/ salt provisioning)
+- `packer/jenkins` - example of using infrastructure code to enable easy creation of jenkins nodes using Packer (w/ salt provisioning)

 ## Roles and Environments